-When you are searching for a used 3D printer for sale, you’ll notice a number of types of technologies with different names.
-To help you compare similar types of printers, below are five common technologies with their synonyms and similar technologies as you may find advertised on a used 3D printer for sale.
+When you are searching for a used 3D printer for sale, youll notice a number of types of technologies with different names.
+To help you compare similar types of printers, below are five common technologies with their synonyms and similar technologies as you may find advertised on our used 3D printers catagory page:

 Similar Technologies/Names: (Fused deposition modeling (FDM)), fused filament fabrication, plastic jet printing, filament extrusion, fused filament deposition, and material deposition.

 Fused deposition modeling is the most widely used form of 3D printing with models available at the consumer level as well as the industrial level.
 This technology builds parts layer-by-layer from the bottom up.
 It heats and extrudes a thermoplastic filament.
 Thermoplastics are available with special properties like toughness, translucence, biocompatibility, electrostatic dissipation, UV resistance, and high-heat deflection.
 The relative weakness of this technology is that you may have visible layer lines and the parts are weaker along the layer lines.
 Larger FDM machines require compressed air for high-performance plastics.

 Similar Technologies/Names: (PolyJet technology), multi-jet printing, photopolymer jetting

 PolyJet 3D printers work similarly to a traditional inkjet printer, but instead of jetting ink onto paper, the print head jets liquid photopolymers onto a build tray.
 Each droplet is cured in a flash of UV light.
 This type of 3D printer can provide sharp precision, smooth surfaces, and very fine details.
 It can mix photopolymers in specific concentrations to many materials, even rubber, and human tissue.
 3D printers with photopolymer jetting make amazing realism with a full gamut of colors.